reasonml/reasonml.github.io/docs/type.md

 ---

 Types describe what kind of thing values are.
 Is this value a string, integer, or some complex structure?
-The type of that value will give a direct answer.
+The type of that value gives an answer.
 Having a strict type system is a powerful tool that removes large classes of bugs and catches many others when compiling.

 In Reason almost all types can be inferred.
 The compiler will figure out the types of everything in your program and ensure they make sense.
 This means you